Tooramvale/spike-00-learning-git-Csonns/REPORT.md

 _#### Summarise from the spike plan goal_
 _#### Besides this report, what else was created ie UML, code, reports_
 - Code see /spikes/spike04/
-- Short Report titled “IDE Comparison”
+- Short Report titled “Git Best Practices”
-- …
+- ...

 ## Technologies, Tools, and Resources used:
 _#### List of information needed by someone trying to reproduce this work_